Menu

 Dianne brings a wealth of experience and commitment to improving the lives of individuals living with dementia.
 With a background in business administration and many years as a business owner, Dianne has honed her skills in management consulting and product development, creating innovative solutions across various industries.

 Her passion for dementia care began under the mentorship of Mark Norris, former Director of the Centre Montessori Alzheimer, whose guidance inspired her transformative approach to caregiving practices.
-Building on this foundation, Dianne has become a dedicated advocate for the very best person-centered care, focusing on empowering care partners and enhancing quality of life for those living with dementia.
+Building on this foundation, Dianne has become a dedicated advocate for the very best person-centered care, focusing on empowering care partners and enhancing quality of life for those living with cognitive impairments.

 This photo was taken at the Montessori Inspired Lifestyle® conference held in Toronto, May 2024.